Many of us grew up when neighborhood drugstores sold little but drugs and sodas.

 Such soda fountain largess has a lot to do with what old-timers now call the “Good Old Days.”

 It was 1947.
-Jerry made 50 cents an hour; the average prescription cost 67 cents.
+Gerry made 50 cents an hour; the average prescription cost 67 cents.
 Doctors and clergy got a 10 percent discount.

 Patent medicines were at least as popular then as now.
 And for good reason.
 Lydia Pinkham’s Vegetable Compound (“A Positive Cure for Painful Complaints and Weaknesses so Common to Our Best Female Population”) and Hadacol (“What Put the Pep into Grandma?”) contained so much alcohol that the government later made them illegal to sell without a liquor license.